 Manjaro is one of the finest Linux distributions.
 Based on Arch Linux, Manjaro aims to provide a stable and easy-to-use operating system for Windows and Mac users.

-From changing desktop wallpapers to upgrading system kernel is all possible through Manjaro settings manager.
+Changing desktop wallpapers to upgrading system kernel is all possible through the Manjaro settings manager.

 Calamares mostly completes installation without running into any problem.
 Just in case you have any issues, Manjaro’s friendly community will always help you.

 After Manjaro’s smooth installation, the desktop experience is even better with different flavors of Manjaro.
 At the moment, the distribution officially supports Xfce, Gnome, and KDE.
 But the list does not end here.
 There are community editions developed and supported by the Manjaro community.